cloudera-labs/envelope/README.md

 ### Requirements

-Envelope requires a CDH5.7+ cluster.
-Kafka 0.9 and Kudu 1.2 are required if connecting to those components.
+Envelope requires a CDH5.7+ cluster with Cloudera's distributions of Spark 2.1 (and Kafka 0.10 and Kudu 1.3, if connecting to those components).

 ### Compiling Envelope